textileio/community/docs/concepts/cafes.md

 _Cafe peers_ (or just cafes) are _anonymous_ and _disposable_ infrastructure.
 They provide services on behalf of users and applications.

+!!! danger

+    Threads v1 are being deprecated.
+Please follow our ongoing work on v2 on both the [go-textile-threads repo](https://github.com/textileio/go-textile-threads) and the [early preview](https://paper.dropbox.com/doc/Threads-v2-Early-Preview-X8fKsMiTyztuQ1L8CnUng).

+    Until Threads v2 release, Cafe APIs should be used for experimental purposes only.

 Access to cafe services is granted via JWT-based sessions, and initial registration with a cafe requires an access token.
 Any peer can operate as a cafe, though they work best for always-on peers.
 Cafes run an 'extra' network API that handles client and host requests over libp2p or HTTP.

 !!! tip